houseabsolute/precious/docs/invocation-examples.md

 some-linter /example/pkg2/subpkg/subpkg.go
 ```

-It's odd to combine `working-dir = "dir"` with passing absolute files, but it
+It's odd to combine `working_dir = "dir"` with passing absolute files, but it
 will work.

+---

 - **Runs once per file**
 - **Working directory is each sub-root in turn**